 We have an advanced cell processing laboratory dedicated to preparing safe and effective stem cell products for transplantation.
-Our apheresis and stem cell collection unit performs increasing numbers blood stem cell collections every month since beginning in May 2013.
+Our apheresis and stem cell collection unit performs increasing numbers of blood stem cell collections every month since beginning in May 2013.

-In addition to inpatient and outpatient services, the Stem Cell Transplantation and Cellular therapy center has a dedicated clinic and infusion center that helps monitor and manage complications of stem cell transplantation including graft versus host disease.
+In addition to inpatient and outpatient services, the Stem Cell Transplantation and Cellular Therapy Center has a dedicated clinic and infusion center that helps monitor and manage complications of stem cell transplantation, including graft versus host disease.

 Stem Cell Transplantation